ashwini2206soni/concourse_ci_vault/README.md

 ### Exercise #4: Test secret using a Concourse pipeline

-Now to test concourse is able to access the secret stored in Vault.
+Now to test Concourse is able to access the secret stored in Vault.

+Open the browser to [http://localhost:8080](http://localhost:8080), login with username `test` and password `test` and proceed to download the fly cli.
+Make sure to set it as an executable and add it to your local usr/bin.

-Login to concourse using the following commands
+Login to Concourse using the following commands;

 ```console
 $ sudo fly --target tutorial login --concourse-url http://127.0.0.1:8080 -u test -p test